Hussain-7/IntelliPDF/docs/project_summary.md

 - File upload and management
 - Dashboard for user interaction and file management
 - Integration with external services for enhanced functionality
+- **New Feature:** Admin Dashboard for managing system statistics and settings

 ## 2. Architecture Overview
 ### Type of Application